 - ISO/AWI TR 4083 [Actuellement en cours d'élaboration]Wood and wood-based products - Overview related to the concepts of renewability, reusability, recoverability, recyclability, compostability, biodegradability and circularity – Terminology and existing methodology

-- ISO/DIS 13391-1 [Actuellement en cours d'élaboration]Wood and wood-based products — Greenhouse gas dynamicsPart 1: Framework for value chain calculations
+- ISO/FDIS 13391-1 [Actuellement en cours d'élaboration]Wood and wood-based products — Greenhouse gas dynamicsPart 1: Framework for value chain calculations

-- ISO/DIS 13391-2 [Actuellement en cours d'élaboration]Wood and wood-based products — Greenhouse gas dynamicsPart 2: Forest carbon balance
+- ISO/FDIS 13391-2 [Actuellement en cours d'élaboration]Wood and wood-based products — Greenhouse gas dynamicsPart 2: Forest carbon balance

-- ISO/DIS 13391-3 [Actuellement en cours d'élaboration]Wood and wood-based products — Greenhouse gas dynamicsPart 3: Displacement of greenhouse gas emissions
+- ISO/FDIS 13391-3 [Actuellement en cours d'élaboration]Wood and wood-based products — Greenhouse gas dynamicsPart 3: Displacement of greenhouse gas emissions

 - 1 Normes publiées | 3 Projets en développement

-- ISO/CD 13659 [Actuellement en cours d'élaboration]Chain of Custody — Book and Claim — requirements and guidelines
+- ISO/DIS 13659 [Actuellement en cours d'élaboration]Chain of custody - Book and claim - Requirements and guidelines

-- ISO/CD 13662 [Actuellement en cours d'élaboration]Chain of Custody — Mass Balance — Requirements and guidelines
+- ISO/DIS 13662 [Actuellement en cours d'élaboration]Chain of custody - Mass balance - Requirements and guidelines

 - Chaîne de contrôle — Terminologie générale et modèles